 Never thought I would say this.
 Dwayne Johnson is hilarious.

-During a detention these four totally different students discover this dust-covered Jumanji game.
-This well-known game has been tranformed into an oldskool console game (well, they had to keep up with the times).
+During a detention, these four totally different students discover this dust-covered Jumanji game.
+This well-known game has been transformed into an oldskool console game (well, they had to keep up with the times).
 Spencer (Alex Wolff) is a spindly little boy, plagued by all kinds of allergies, who looks rather clumsy and timid.
 Fridge (Ser’Darius Blain) is an immense athlete.
-Bethany (Madison Iseman) is such a typical blond teengirl who thinks she’s the centre of the universe instead of the sun.
+Bethany (Madison Iseman) is such a typical blond teen girl who thinks she’s the center of the universe instead of the sun.
 Martha (Morgan Turner) is the shy type.
 Again the same stereotypes you’ll see in a film about an American high-school.

 It’s plain fun watching this.

 It becomes really funny after they have been transformed into the characters from the computer game.
 Maybe too predictable but still hilarious at times.
 The schmuck suddenly sees how his biceps have grown.
 The stuck-up, smartphone-addicted Instagram bimbo notices to her horror that her perfectly streamlined teenage body is trapped in a chubby, male body.
 The timid girl is suddenly a duplicate of Lara Croft and to her surprise, she has knowledge of certain combat techniques.
 The well-built sports fanatic gets a rather submissive role as a dwarfish male with a backpack.